LYNCH·LLP

 • How many art units does this examiner cover?

-The allowance rate is a historical summary and is not a prediction of any specific application's outcome.
-Individual results depend on claim scope, prior art, and examination of the particular case.
+The pooled rate is historical data describing past decided applications.
+It is not a prediction of any specific application's outcome and does not account for the unique facts of any particular case.

 ◈ RESPONDING TO AN OFFICE ACTION